-All bearings trials and calculated life expectancy are based on the use of Klüber Asonic GHY72.
+- All bearings trials and calculated life expectancy are based on the use of Klüber Asonic GHY72. - The GHY72 Grease is not included in the regreaseable bearing kits and will need to be ordered / supplied separately to the bearing kits.

 12 End of Life Disposal